Labor Practices

 Training & Development Inputs

-• Average training hours reach 1,000 hours
+• Average training hours reached 61,3 hours

 • Talent Leadership Development Program